MakeSchool-Tutorials/Makestagram-Swift-V2/P8-Uploading-Photos-Parse/content.md

   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/PhotoUpload_Working_small.mov" type="video/mp4">
 </video>

-When following these steps you will notice two things:

-1. There is a delay of a few seconds after you pick an image
-2. You will see the following message in the console log:
-   > Warning: A long-running operation is being executed on the main thread.

-We will discuss this issue and fix it throughout this tutorial!
-For now let's first see if the upload actually worked as expected.
+Now let's first see if the upload actually worked as expected.

 The best way to do that is to use the Parse data browser.
 It will give us a nice overview of all the objects that have been created on our server.

-Open your browser and open your parse.com app (ideally you should keep it open throughout the rest of this tutorial).
+Open your browser and open your parse dashboard (ideally you should keep it open throughout the rest of this tutorial).
 Then select the _Post_ class in the left bar of the data browser.
 You should see one entry for this class:

 ![image](uploaded_post.png)